 - Pending litigations

-Financial due diligence focuses on verifying and evaluation of financial records of the target company.
-It covers areas such as:
+Financial due diligence review focuses on verifying and the evaluation of financial records of the target company.
+A financial due diligence checklist covers areas such as:

 - Cash flow

 Commercial due diligence checklist